tehpolarBEAR9000/clusterReplicationTemplate/README.md

-# clusterReplicationTemplate
+Overview

-This is an example of replication an EKS cluster from one environment to another.
+- Defines an existing EKS cluster

-# Overview
-- The parameter list details networking and naming details.
+- Replicates the existing cluster into a staging environment

+Components
+- Cloudformation
-- Resources are run by default in parallel.
-The 'Depends-On' flag and 'Ref' are used for control flow.
+- Breaks default parallel flow by using 'Depends-On' flags and 'Ref'
+- Secrets Manager
+- IAM
+- ECR
+- EKS

-# Output
+Output
 - IAM User
 - Secret in Secrets Manager
-- ECR Respository
+- Two ECR Respositories
 - Node + Cluster role and policy
-- Builds two node groups (one for spot and one for reserved types)
+- Builds one spot node group and one reserved node type group
-- EKS Cluster